Led by Mrs Fenn

 The Department of Education has recently reinforced that all schools are required to ensure that key ‘British Values’ are taught to pupils.
 The Government set out its definition of British values in the ‘Prevent Strategy.’
 These values are democracy, the rule of law, individual liberty, mutual respect and tolerance of those of different faiths and beliefs.
 At Newdale Primary school, these values are reinforced regularly and in the following ways:

-Democracy: Children have the opportunity to have their voices heard through our active School Council and through regular pupil questionnaires.
+Democracy: Children have the opportunity to have their voices heard through our active School Parliament and through regular pupil questionnaires.
 The elections of school council members for each class are based solely on pupil choice.
 Other opportunities include visits from local Members of Parliament.

 The Rule Of Law: Throughout the school day, the importance of laws, are consistently reinforced.
 These may, for example, be using the SMART Code to deal with behaviour or as part of an assembly theme.
 Our children are taught the value and reasons behind laws that govern and protect us, the responsibility that this involves and the consequences when laws are broken.